THE AUGUST ISSUE, SWITZERLAND IN SUMMER II

 Before the Evening Service

-The room is read before it fills: stacked chairs, polished surfaces, and the practical beauty of preparation.
+The room is read before it fills: stacked chairs, polished surfaces, and the practical beauty of service rhythm.

 A quiet Korean table set with ceramic bowls and low evening light.